hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/gui/styles.md

 def set_fixed_size(widget: QtWidgets.QWidget, width: int, height: int):
     """Sets a fixed size for a given widget.

-    :param widget: The QWidget to set the size for.
+    :param widget: The widget to set the size for.
     :type widget: QtWidgets.QWidget
     :param width: The desired width of the widget.
     :type width: int
     :param height: The desired height of the widget.
     :type height: int
+    :raises TypeError: if input is not of the expected type.
+    :raises ValueError: if width or height are not positive integers.
+    :return: None
     """
+    # Check if the widget is a valid PyQt widget
+    if not isinstance(widget, QtWidgets.QWidget):
+        logger.error("Invalid widget type passed to set_fixed_size.")
+        raise TypeError("Widget must be a QtWidgets.QWidget.")

+    # Validate width and height
+    if not isinstance(width, int) or width <= 0:
+        logger.error("Invalid width value passed to set_fixed_size.")
+        raise ValueError("Width must be a positive integer.") if not isinstance(height, int) or height <= 0: logger.error("Invalid height value passed to set_fixed_size.")
+        raise ValueError("Height must be a positive integer.")

+    try:
         widget.setFixedSize(width, height)
+    except Exception as e:
+        logger.error(f"Error setting fixed size for widget: {e}")